Fractionalized Fermi liquids and the cuprate phase diagram: From the SYK model to strange metals

 The most common form of spatial disorder in studies of metallic transport is a random potential from impurities, and this realized by { $v({\bm r})$}.
-This spatial disorder is averaged over after assuming it is uncorrelated at different points in space \bea { \overline{v ({\bm r})} = 0 \quad, \quad \overline{v({\bm r}) v({\bm r'})} = v^2 \delta({\bm r}-{\bm r'})\,. } \eea One of the main new points made in Refs.~\cite{Guo2022,Patel2}, as we will see in Section~\ref{sec:norandom}, is that random potential disorder is also not sufficient to produce a strange metal, and the effects of spatial randomness in the interactions \cite{Altman20} must also be considered.
-Spatial disorder in the Kondo exchange interaction $J_K$ in Eq.~(\ref{eq:HKL}) translates into the spatially random Yukawa coupling { $g' ({\bm r})$} which we take to obey the disorder average \bea { \overline{g'({\bm r})} = 0 \quad, \quad \overline{g'({\bm r}) g'({\bm r'})} = g'^2 \delta({\bm r}-{\bm r'}).} \eea In the underlying electronic model, the exchange $J_K \sim t^2/U$, where $t$ is some hopping--so randomness in $t$ (which is a form of random potential disorder) translates to randomness in $J_K$, and hence in the Yukawa coupling.
+This spatial disorder is averaged over after assuming it is uncorrelated at different points in space

+One of the main new points made in Refs.~\cite{Guo2022,Patel2}, as we will see in Section~\ref{sec:norandom}, is that random potential disorder is also not sufficient to produce a strange metal, and the effects of spatial randomness in the interactions \cite{Altman20} must also be considered.
+Spatial disorder in the Kondo exchange interaction $J_K$ in Eq.~(\ref{eq:HKL}) translates into the spatially random Yukawa coupling { $g' ({\bm r})$} which we take to obey the disorder average

+In the underlying electronic model, the exchange $J_K \sim t^2/U$, where $t$ is some hopping--so randomness in $t$ (which is a form of random potential disorder) translates to randomness in $J_K$, and hence in the Yukawa coupling.
 We can also see that upon integrating out the fermions, the coupling { $g' ({\bm r})$} generates spatial randomness in $s$.
 The latter is usually identified as `Harris disorder', associated with spatial randomness in the position of the phase transition.
 But as long as we are in a self-averaging regime, the lesson from the Yukawa-SYK model is that it is more convenient to keep the randomness in the Yukawa coupling.
-Moreover, we can transfer random mass disorder to random Yukawa coupling disorder simply by rescaling $\Phi$: so keeping it in { $g' ({\bm r})$} is equivalent to working in the boson eigenstates of the random mass term.
+Moreover, we can transfer random mass disorder to random Yukawa coupling disorder simply by rescaling $\Phi ({\bm r})$ with a ${\bm r}$-dependent factor: so keeping it in { $g' ({\bm r})$} is equivalent to working in the boson eigenstates of the random mass term.
 At very low energies, the random mass does eventually lead to boson localization and the new physics \cite{PPS24,PLA24,SSZaanen} of the `foot', and this is discussed in Section~\ref{sec:griffiths}.